gausby/prise/README.md

 Prise takes three arguments:

-  - a folder (that contains a *node_modules*-folder)
+  - a folder (that contains folders of node modules).
-  - a prefix for node modules to look for
+  - a prefix that the wanted node modules should begin with.
-  - a callback function that receives an error element as its first element, and a result array as it second that will contain a list of found modules
+  - a callback function that receives an error element as its first element, and a result array as it second that will contain a list of found modules/packages.

 ### Example